RA-Portal

 Mehr Informationen zu dem Service finden Sie in unserem Dokumentationsportal.

-Auf Grund von neuen bzw. aktualisierten Anforderungen der Baseline Requirements Dokumente vom CA/Browser-Forum und der Root-Programme von Browser- und Betriebssystemherstellern sind folgende Änderungen bei der Zertifikatausstellung von Server-Zertifikaten by TCS (HARICA):
+Auf Grund von neuen bzw. aktualisierten Anforderungen der Baseline Requirements Dokumente vom CA/Browser-Forum und der Root-Programme von Browser- und Betriebssystemherstellern sind folgende Änderungen bei der Zertifikatausstellung von Server-Zertifikaten bei TCS (HARICA):

 - Verkürzung der Gültigkeitsdauern von neuen Server-Zertifikaten auf maximal 200 Tage